pauldoom/vn-web/content/posts/building-a-stupid-hugo-site.md

 I am a civilized human who uses Infrastructure as Code to make my life... _uh... better?
 Not exactly...
 Easier?
 Ha, no..._  intellectually stimulating.

-Check it out here: <https://github.com/pauldoom/vn-infra>
+Check it out here: <https://github.com/pauldoom/vn-infra>  It includes two stacks:

+* `account` - AWS account wide resources, like the S3 buckets for logs, Terraform state, and also the root Route53 hosted DNS zone
+* `web` - Static hosting site using S3, CloudFront, and Lambda@Edge

-## Step 10 - Themes Again
+## Themes...
+Again

 I changed my mind and switched to [Beautiful Hugo](https://github.com/halogenica/beautifulhugo) cause it is more tasteful and I want to pretend to be sophisticated.

 Maybe I will try to modify it later and break it horribly, then maintain a broken fork for a few years.
-## Step 11 - CI/CD
+## CI/CD

 Clearly a site no one reads deserves a full featured CI/CD system, and needless to say, you would not use some commoner off the shelf solution